“… the greatest limitation in writing software is our ability to understand the system we are creating.”

 Design should take into account your expectations for the life of the software.
 The longer you expect software to last, as well as the more you expect software to evolve to changing user needs, the more you should consider your design decisions.

 In practice, most commercial software, even “microservice” web application software, will still need to evolve and change, and have a long lifespan.
 But an advantage of agile development, where software is repeatedly improved and modified iteratively, is that we can refactor design elements later on as our needs change.
-That is, no design decision is truly permanent, (although some changes can become infeasible to change).
+That is, no design decision is truly permanent (although some changes can become infeasible to change).
 This is why we spent so much of our last unit (Refactoring) focusing on writing code that can be understood, changed, and resistant to change.
-Because ultimately, every design could eventually fail, and we will have to always have to change at least something we didn’t anticipate.
+Because ultimately, every design could eventually fail, and we will always have to change at least something we didn’t anticipate.

 As such, a common practice in agile development is a modular design that can be evolved and changed over the life-cycle of the software.
 This is what we will focus on in this class.